Leslie Alfaro, PhD, PMP

 By joining the GSC you will become part of an exceptional and diverse team of scientists, clinicians, experts and professionals operating at the leading edge of clinical research.
 We look for people who share our core values—science, timeliness, respect—to join us on our mission to use genome science for the betterment of health and society.

 Reporting to Projects Team Leader and working closely with the Principal Investigators and Project Leaders, you will play a key role in managing research projects and grants within the context of a research culture with established policies and procedures, vision and values.
-The major focus of this position is to work with the Principal Investigators and Project leaders to establish the objectives, milestones, and budgets for various research projects and grants, and monitor and facilitate progress against these objectives and milestones.
+The major focus of this position is to work with the Principal Investigators and Project leaders to establish the objectives, milestones, and budgets for various research projects and grants, and develop strategies to monitor the progress of projects to ensure project objectives and milestones are successfully met.

 - Establishing budgets for research projects, grants, collaborations and core activities